 Safety and Scams In Sri Lanka

-Safety is hardly an issue in Sri Lanka.
+Safety is hardly an issue in the most famous places to visit in Sri Lanka.
 People are incredibly friendly and helpful, even when they speak no English and even in the most remote locations.

 I was never a victim of scams, though I immediately realized that haggling is one of the things to do in Sri Lanka.
 This applies to shopping in markets and as well as to tuc tucs and taxis.